After 22 hours of research evaluating 124 products, we picked Fanola No Yellow Shampoo as our top choice.

 Icy gray hair got the recognition that it wholly deserves for being such a fail-proof head turner.
 And with it, purple shampoos have become more relevant than ever.

 Whether you’re new to the world of purple shampoos (as someone who just recently jumped into the silver/ashy hair bandwagon) or an old-timer who’s looking to learn more about this staple, this guide is for you!
 We’ll help you pick the right product and share expert advice on how to get the most out of your pick.
-That being said, let’s jump right in!
+Let’s jump right in!

 Yes, there are tons of purple shampoos available on the market.
 They come in various tones, price points, and formulas, but this doesn’t mean picking the right one should be a struggle.
-Take note of the following tips to help you narrow down your choices and find “the one.”
+The following tips to help you narrow down your choices and find “the one.”

 For platinum blondes, leave the shampoo on for up to 15 minutes after evenly distributing it all over your locks.
 Rinse.
 Don’t forget to give your hair extra love (that is, condition it diligently) to prevent it from becoming too dry.

-If you want silver hair, over-toning is key to counteract any yellow undertones.
+If you want silver hair, over-toning is critical to counteract any yellow undertones.
 Use a generous amount of purple shampoo and leave it on for up to 30 minutes.

-Porous hair is prone to catching purple stains because it easily absorbs pigments.
-To remedy this, dilute your purple shampoo with water or mix it with normal shampoo to tone down its intensity.
+Porous hair is prone to catching purple stains because it quickly absorbs pigments.
+To remedy this, dilute your purple shampoo with water or mix it with regular shampoo to tone down its intensity.

-If you’re new to the world of purple shampoo, you might mistakenly think that it works just like normal shampoo—simply lather up, rinse, and you’re good to go.
-Unfortunately, it’s actually a bit more time-consuming than that.
+New to the world of purple shampoo?
+You might mistakenly think that it works just like regular shampoo—simply lather up, rinse, and you’re good to go.
+Unfortunately, it’s a bit more time-consuming than that.

 Step 1: Wash your hair with regular shampoo.